kristinezhengx/amazon-app-site/my-project/docs/frontend_pages/07_tigergraph.md

 -   [Background Parsing](https://docs.flutter.dev/cookbook/networking/background-parsing)
 -   [Dart Flutter Parse JSON String Array to Object List](https://www.bezkoder.com/dart-flutter-parse-json-string-array-to-object-list/)

+Here are a few example inputs from our data that you cna use to test out the app output:

+User IDs:

+-   Richard
+-   Nash
+-   nan2016

+Product IDs:

+-   AVqVGZNvQMlgsOJE6eUY
+-   AVqVGWLKnnc1JgDc3jF1

 Now follow the code provided to add the product search and product recommendation for the product page.